-Smalls Falls, a northern Maine gem, has consistently been one of my favorite places on earth to visit, no matter the season.
+Located in northern Maine, Smalls Falls has consistently been one of my favorite places on earth to visit, no matter the season.
 Whether you’re sliding down a nature-made water slide to cool off in the heat of summer, cheering on adventurers kayaking 25’ waterfalls in the wet swell of spring, or being dazzled by the beauty of the snowy fractals lining the falls, Smalls Falls is the perfect place to relax in the glory of nature.

 Though no specific hours are posted, this is a daytime stop.
 Low light plus slippery wet rocks over a waterfall is a recipe for disaster.
 Plenty of parking spots and large covered picnic areas make this great for large groups.
 There are also some (not-so-clean) restrooms as well – but I say something’s better than nothing (maybe bring some hand sanitizer).